Vitra Design Museum: Collection and activities

 The museum's collection, focusing on furniture and interior design, is centered on the bequest of U.S. designers Charles and Ray Eames, as well as numerous works of designers such as George Nelson, Alvar Aalto, Verner Panton, Dieter Rams, Jean Prouvé, Richard Hutten and Michael Thonet.
 It is one of the world's largest collections of modern furniture design, including pieces representative of all major periods and styles from the beginning of the nineteenth century onwards.

 These works, originally the private collection of Rolf Fehlbaum, are now permanently on display at the newly completed Schaudepot building on the Vitra premises.
 In addition, the museum puts on temporary exhibitions in the main building, often with loans from other collections.
 In turn, parts of the collection are lent to other institutions around the world.

 In addition, the museum produces workshops, publications and museum products, as well as maintaining an archive, a restoration and conservation laboratory, and a research library.
 It also organises guided tours of the Vitra premises, a major attraction to those interested in modern architecture.
-The museum produced the travelling exhibition 'Rudolf Steiner - Alchemy of the Everyday', a major retrospective exhibition drawn from its own collection and borrowed exhibits, coinciding with the one hundred and fiftieth anniversary of the birth of its subject.
+The museum produced the travelling exhibition 'Rudolf Steiner – Alchemy of the Everyday', a major retrospective exhibition drawn from its own collection and borrowed exhibits, coinciding with the one hundred and fiftieth anniversary of the birth of its subject.

+Radical Design is an art exhibition that was shown in the museum in the 1960s and 70s.
+This exhibition was not shown in the main building, but in one of the storage buildings that also shows work of the museum.
+The architects of this storage unit, Schaudepot, was Herzog & de Meuron.
+The storage unit opened in June of 2016 and the Radical Design was the first exhibition.
+This exhibition shows work from Italian artists that were going against the times of consumerism and mass production.
+Because of their beliefs there were very few building contracts so these groups were formed to create work that was absurd, provocative, fantastical, and contradictory.
+Seven of these projects were shown in the museums storage unit.
+This additional building is large so it can exhibit some of their larger pieces.
+The artwork is shown in the long hallways that are sectioned off.
+The work for the Radical Design exhibition is presented in context of other works to show the history and to better understand that history behind the work and what preceded the times.